 Accordingly to Facebook, if your “Universal IDs are missing”, which means these fields from your feed file will need to be filled in:

-To be exact, these identified informations are used to define your products on global marketplaces, then you can target correctly to the right customers as a result of that.
+To be exact, these identified pieces of information are used to define your products on global marketplaces, then you can target correctly the right customers as a result of that.

 HTML Formats Isn’t Support